Storyblok Raises $80M Series C - Read News

 Yes.
 Storyblok can act as your central content hub for all your digital assets.
 Through APIs, this content can be pushed to any digital platform.

-Section titled Is Storyblok a CMS as a Service?
 Is Storyblok a CMS as a Service?

 Yes, you can buy Storyblok with a recurring subscription model, and it provides all the benefits of SaaS.